realpython/discover-flask/7-transcript.md

 1. Then we should follow the redirects, since we need to test the page we're redirected to upon successful login which is the main page.
 1. Now we should get a 200 response.

 Cool.
-Now we can just test to ensure that a specific string is found within the response.
+Now we can just test to ensure that text to that specific page is found within the response.
 We can see what to test by actually logging in.

-Alright - so we can test that You were logged in is part of the response.
+Back to the browser.
+Alright - so we can test that "You were logged" in is part of the response.

 Write the test -